mozilla/data-docs/src/datasets/bigquery/active_users_aggregates/reference.md

 #### `telemetry.active_users_aggregates_attribution`
-This aggregate contains the metrics daily, weekly and monthly active users as well as new profiles and search counts in the context of analysing where the installations come from and the `cohorts` behaviour.
+This aggregate contains the metrics daily, weekly and monthly active users as well as new profiles and search counts to analyze where the installations come from and the `cohorts` behaviour.
 This information is retrieved by the attribution parameters and complemented with the core
 dimensions: country, submission_date, `app_name` and whether the browser is set to default or not.

-Here is the documentation about [Adjust parameters](https://help.adjust.com/en/article/tracker-urls#campaign-structure-parameters).
+Here is the documentation about [Adjust parameters](https://help.adjust.com/en/article/tracker-urls).

 The reason to have this aggregate in addition to `active_users_aggregates` is to improve the query performance for final users, by separating the analysis